TylerBarney/startup/README.md

 - [x] **Application elements** - Styled application elements using Bootstrap
 - [x] **Application text content** - Consistent text styling across application
 - [x] **Application images** - I used Bootstrap cards to display the item images and then a carousel to display the item image when inside the item details.

+## React deliverable

+I used React and Javascript to allow users to interact with the store front and add items.

+- [x] **Bundled and transpiled** - done!
+- [x] **Components** - Store front is the main component, login and add item modals with item card component which opens a modal when clicked,
+  - [x] **login** - When you press the login button, it launches the login modal.
+When logged in the modal will close and the button will be updated to log out
+  - [x] **add item** - When you press the add item button it launches the add item modal.
+Here the user can put in the item information which will then be displayed on the store front.
+  - [x] **item card** - Item card displays abridged information about the items stored in local storage.
+  - [x] **item details** - Clicking on an item card will launch a modal containing all the information about the item.
+  - [x] **database** - Displayed the items in the store from local storage.
+When items are updated the local storage is updated and the new item is displayed.
+  - [x] **WebSocket** - Section on each item for tracking views which will be updated by websockets when we get there.
+- [x] **Router** - Routing to the store front.
+- [x] **Hooks** - uses 'useState' to track modal showing and closing.
+Also uses 'useState' to track logged in status and to track the items displayed.